 Second, what are the key success factors?
 In the bottom-left quadrant list no more than five factors.
-These are the things which your organization must do well in order to meet the baseline number.
+These are the things which the combined companies must do well in order to meet the baseline number.

 Third, which factors are dependent on cross-border collaboration?
-In the top-right quadrant list those success factors which are based on that collaboration.
-Then sketch out per factor and on a separate piece of paper: who is working with whom, on what, why, and most importantly how.
+In the top-right quadrant list those of the max. five success factors which are based on collaboration.
+Then sketch out per factor, and on a separate piece of paper: who working with whom, on what, why, and most importantly how.